The Country Hour: History

 The concept of The Country Hour arose during World War II when research indicated educational content on radio had the potential to increase productivity for the war efforts, particularly in the agriculture sector.
 John Douglass, an agricultural scientist with some international radio experience, convinced ABC management to establish a specialist rural department.
 The ABC agreed and Douglass was subsequently appointed to lead the new department as "Federal Director of Rural Broadcasts".
 After recruiting some former ABC announcers to work on the program, it debuted on 3 December 1945 with presenter Dick Snedden welcoming listeners to "a program for the farm families of Australia".
 The program was officially opened by Federal Minister for Agriculture William Scully.

 Stories that had been planned for the first few weeks of The Country Hour included coverage of stock sales at Homebush; an interview with a Pheasant enthusiast; an educational piece about a poultry factory; and an account of haymaking at Hawkesbury Agricultural College.

 The format of The Country Hour was strategically planned to ensure the program rated as highly as possible.
-Airing from 12:15pm until 1:15pm, Douglass had programmed the show around a national news bulletin at 12:30pm and ensured the program was book-ended with a radio serial such as The Lawsons or Blue Hills.
+Airing from 12:15pm until 1:15pm, Douglass had programmed the show around a national news bulletin at 12:30pm and ensured the program was book-ended with a fifteen-minute episode of a radio serial, firstly The Lawsons then subsequently Blue Hills.
 Such radio serials were generally popular with women, but Douglass had some input into what script-writer Gwen Meredith included in her work, to make the serials more relevant to The Country Hours audience.
-This resulted in the inclusion of relevant and accurate farming references in serial's such as Blue Hills.
+This resulted in the inclusion of relevant and accurate farming references much to the point of a documentary style in the first serial, The Lawsons, but the country people's lives themselves became the greater factor entwined with their social histories as Blue Hills commenced and the author perpetuated her style.